 You’ve just spotted your first dragonfly alighting on your water source!
 Hurray!
 Now that you’ve accomplished your goal, you have to protect them.

-Firstly, make sure that the water source you’ve created stays at a certain depth, creating a safe haven for their eggs.
-You don’t want it to get too shallow.
+Firstly, make sure that the water source you’ve created stays at a certain depth, creating a haven for their eggs.
+About two feet deep is good enough.

 A Precious Treasure

 Of the 307 species of North American dragonflies, many experts agree that roughly 15% of them are critically endangered.
 Many of these are the species that dwell in small streams and ponds specifically as their ordained habitats.

 Unfortunately, with construction and agriculture, we’ve caused these habitats to shrink or even completely disappear, thus threatening the stability of the species.

 We can protect dragonflies, but it does take a lot of effort, mostly in working to enact federal protection for their delicate habitats, which support a great number of valuable creatures alongside them.